Category

 • Supply chain: Are there vulnerabilities in your physical security that may create supply chain risks and interrupt business operations?

-5. Anticipate any insider threats
+6. Anticipate insider threats

 Threats to your physical security don’t always come from external sources.
-There may be potential security breaches that come from inside your organization that you must work to prevent or mitigate as soon as possible.
+Potential security breaches may come from inside your organization, and you must work to prevent or mitigate them as soon as possible.
 Your assessment should focus on pinpointing vulnerabilities that could be exploited by insiders (employees or staff members), such as areas with inadequate surveillance, overly permissive access controls, or insufficient segregation of duties.
-You can also consider implementing a principle of “least privilege,” where individuals only have the access necessary to perform their job functions and no more.
-These strategies, paired with an overall culture of security awareness among employees, can significantly reduce the risk of insider threats.

-6. Assess specific threats and vulnerabilities
+7. Assess specific threats and vulnerabilities

 While assessing threats, you’ll look for potential vulnerabilities and ways to fix them with security measures.
 For example, a retail establishment in an urban environment would view theft as a key threat.
 The occasional stolen candy bar won’t put anyone out of business, but losses add up over time.
 With that in mind, they’d look at retail loss-prevention strategies in the context of their business to minimize theft, such as: